useVenice/venice/README.md

 ## Why We Exist

 We built Venice after working on multiple fintech products.
-Setting up banking aggregators, normalizing data, maintaining pipelines, and building the company proved to be a lot to handle.
-What if we could handle the plumbing?
-That way fintech developers can do what they do best — build!
+Despite the explosion of amazing fintech services like Plaid, setting up a stack still takes a ton of work.
+Writing integration code, UI to help user manage their connections, maintaining uptime, running data pipelines, and building the company proved to be a lot to handle.
+There are a ton of undifferentated plumbing here and we think we can build it once as a community and not have everyone re-invent the wheel.
+That way fintech developers can do what they do best — build fintech, not ETL pipelines!

 ## What We Built